thousandbrainsproject/tbp.monty/rfcs/0000_intelligent_resampling.md

 For Case 3, we can apply:
 - **Selective re-anchoring**: Apply re-anchoring only to hypotheses exhibiting both high confidence and large prediction error, as described by the "surprise" metric in [Ramy's RFC](https://github.com/thousandbrainsproject/tbp.monty/pull/390).
 This approach reduces computational overhead by avoiding unnecessary comparisons for low-confidence hypotheses or cases with low prediction error.

 Of the above three options, I think **selective re-anchoring** should be prioritized first, then **landmark prioritization**.
-Note that **landmark prioritization** will require us to update our object model's nodes to store "important" attribute first.
+Note that **landmark prioritization** will require us to update our object model's nodes to store "important" attributes first.

 #### How can sparse models affect location accuracy?